tokenaussie/Uniswap_Analysis/README.md

 * How did the idea for the company (or project) come about?

     Adams was working as a mechanical engineer at Siemens.
     On 6th July 2017, he got retrenched.
-Karl Floersch of Casper FFG at the Ethereum foundatoin, introduced Adams to Ethereum and Smart Contracts.
+    Karl Floersch of Casper FFG at the Ethereum foundation, introduced Adams to Ethereum & Smart Contracts.
 Capuozzo, Adam's friend from elementary school, helped out with the frontend.
 Vilchils refactored the Uniswap frontend codebase.
-Daian, Robinson, Milenius, Wang all acted as advisors to Uniswap in one way or another. <\r\n> Vitalik Buterin provided the inspiration to name the company Uniswap instead of Unipeg. <sup>1</sup>
+Daian, Robinson, Milenius, Wang all acted as advisors to Uniswap.
+Vitalik Buterin provided the inspiration to name the company Uniswap instead of Unipeg. <sup>1</sup>

 * How is the company funded?
 How much funding have they received?

     $100K 'Building for the end user' grant, as a Wave III Finalist from the Ethereum Foundation <sup>2</sup>
     $1M from Charlie Noyes of Paradign Venture Capital <sup>3</sup>
     $11M on 5th June 2020 from 12 different investors <sup>4</sup>
     Andreesen Horowitz
     Union Square Ventures LLC
     Version One
     Parafi Capital
     Variant
     SV Angel
     A. Capital